bn4t/bn4t.me/content/post/creating-a-new-website.md

 ### Update

 Later on I switched to Gitlab pages for automatic deployment, just because it's simpler and everything is in the same place.
-I also put cloudflare in front of my Website to enable their cdn and caching, which signifficantly decreased the loading time of the page (especially the caching).
+I also put cloudflare in front of my Website to enable their cdn and caching, which significantly decreased the loading time of the page (especially the caching).